Blog Layout

 • Knocked-Out Tooth: A knocked-out tooth is a serious emergency that requires prompt action.
 The sooner you see a dentist, the better the chances of saving the tooth.

-• Lost Filling or Crown: Losing a filling or crown can expose the underlying tooth to infection and decay.
-Addressing this matter promptly is vital to safeguard against further harm.
+• Lost Filling or Crown: A lost filling and crown can expose the tooth to further damage.
+Addressing this issue quickly helps prevent decay and sensitivity.

 • Abscess: A dental abscess is a severe infection that typically forms at the root of a tooth or in the gums.
 It can cause significant pain and swelling and, if left untreated, can lead to serious health complications.